shoaibrehmat88/meas/README.md

 <br/>

 ## Summary
-The idea of the app that a user can register/login to the App and is able to create new notes and to update/delete previous notes.
-Notes themselves are simple entity which has a title, description and timestamps.
+The idea of the app that a user can register/login to the App and is able to create new notes and to update/delete previous ToDos.
+ToDos themselves are simple entity which has a title, description and timestamps.

 <br/>

 ## Shared
 - Setup a Laravel application in such a way that the Vue.js part will act as a SPA (single page application) and the Laravel part as a RESTful API
-- Users should only be able to perform CRUD operations on their own ToDos
+- Users should only be able to perform CRUD operations only on their own ToDos

 <br>